 The tool will keep running in the background and will write all event logs into a folder.
 After install or uninstall a system reboot is not all required.

-It is a must have tool for all computers running on Windows.
-Go grab System Monitor tool from here!
+It is a must-have tool for all computers running on Windows.
+Go grab the System Monitor tool from here!

-UPDATE: Microsoft Sysinternals Sysmon now also records process activity to the Windows event log for use by incident detection and forensic analysis, includes driver load and image load events with signature information, configurable hashing algorithm reporting, flexible filters for including and excluding events, and support for supplying configuration via a configuration file instead of the command line.
+UPDATE: Windows Sysinternals Sysmon now also records process activity to the Windows event log for use by incident detection and forensic analysis, includes driver load and image load events with signature information, configurable hashing algorithm reporting, flexible filters for including and excluding events, and support for supplying configuration via a configuration file instead of the command line.
+It also gets malware process tampering detection.

 - Tags: Sysinternals